-You cannot be exposed to first hand or second hand smoke of any kind (cigarettes, cigars, vape, marijuana etc.) for one month prior to surgery and for at least six months following surgery.
+You cannot be exposed to first hand or second hand smoke of any kind for one month prior to surgery and for at least six months following surgery.
+That includes cigarettes, e-cigarettes, vape, and/or Marijuana.
+Smoke will inhibit fusion and is a significant cause of surgical failure.

-It is very important that you notify us if you have a personal history or a family history of early cardiac disease, phlebitis, blood clot to the leg or lung (deep vein thrombosis/pulmonary embolism) or a history of a bleeding disorder.
+It is very important that you notify us if you have a personal history or a family history of early cardiac disease, phlebitis, blood clot to the leg or lung (pulmonary embolism) or a history of a bleeding disorder.